izznogooood/ftpscan/README.md

 # ftpscan

 Scans approximately one /24 subnet (254 addresses) in 2,5sec.
+(Has not been optimized, using multiprocessing.dummy in a large envoronment could increase efficiency ten fold...)

 Scan provided subnet for ftp-servers (or IoT-Devices with ftp-login) with provided username / password.